Patient from New York with Hip AVN states he is 100% better

 Doctor’s tend to look at clinical signs or radiographic evidence of change.
 However, when treating thousands of stem cell patients as an experienced expert such as Dr. Lox has done, success needs to as take into account a patients goals and expectations.
 Sometimes these two goals and expectations are not realistic, especially when dealing with a condition such as avascular necrosis (AVN) and stem cell treatment.
 AVN patients need special counseling on goals and expectations due to variabilities in age, the extent of AVN involvement, whether there are multiple joints involved, and if a return to sport is an issue.

 Avascular necrosis occurs when blood flow becomes impaired to a region of bone resulting in bone cell death from the lack of blood flow.
-This is termed necrosis.
-The necrotic bone may be a small region or large.
-The necrosis may occur in multiple joints.
-The hip joint is the most commonly affected joint with AVN, and therefore stem cells for hips are the most common site treated.
+This necrotic bone region can be small or large and may occur in multiple joints.
+The hip joint is the most commonly affected joint with AVN, therefore stem cells for hips are the most common site treated.

 Preceding trauma is the most frequent presentation of avascular necrosis.
 There are times where the trauma is not thought of as that significant as pain is part of the trauma.
 When pain persists beyond a reasonable time period or is out of proportion to the degree of injury, the diagnosis of AVN or osteonecrosis should be considered.

-Due to the complexity of AVN and the management with stem cell therapy, it is important to consult with an expert such as Dr. Dennis Lox.
-Athletes, in particular, have unique needs and Dr. Lox has treated many athletes with AVN, including high school athletes who were told they could not return to their chosen sport, and eventually did even obtaining athletic scholarships to college after stem cell therapy with Dr. Lox.
+Due to the complexity of AVN and the management with stem cell therapy, it is important to consult with an expert such as Dennis M. Lox, MD,.
+Athletes, in particular, have unique needs.
+Dennis M. Lox M.D. specializes in Sports and Regenerative Medicine with stem cell therapy.